IMF Regional Office for Asia and the Pacific (OAP)

 Accommodations in Japan will be arranged for scholars by the university.
 The location of housing depends on the university’s choice and local availability.
 University arranged housing is only for one-person occupancy.
 No provision will be made for married scholars wishing to live together.

 No additional aid or arrangements are given for a scholar's family.
 Scholars are generally advised not to bring family members or other dependants to Japan owing to the high cost and other complications.
-If, however, a scholar must bring a family member to Japan, he or she is required to get prior approval from the university (subject to its guidelines) as well as from the IMF Scholarship Programs Officer.
+If, however, a scholar must bring a family member to Japan, he or she is required to get prior approval from the university (subject to its guidelines) as well as from the IMF Scholarship Programs Manager.
 In any event, scholars should be aware that they are responsible for all additional expenditures as well as all required procedures associated with bringing a family member.
 These would include travel, insurance, and medical costs, as well as considerably higher housing costs.

 Scholars are expected to be in excellent physical, mental, and emotional health during their studies in Japan so that they can be engaged in the full-time pursuit of their academic work as scholars funded by the JISPA.
-Scholars must notify the IMF Scholarship Programs Officer and the university immediately if there are any health issues, including pregnancy.
+Scholars must notify the IMF Scholarship Programs Manager and the university immediately if there are any health issues, including pregnancy.

 Arrangements will be made to provide medical insurance covering most medical expenses of the scholar.
 This insurance, however, does not cover pre-existing conditions.